9. Model persistence¶

 After training a scikit-learn model, it is desirable to have a way to persist the model for future use without having to retrain.
-The following section gives you an example of how to persist a model with pickle.
-We’ll also review a few security and maintainability issues when working with pickle serialization.
+The following sections give you some hints on how to persist a scikit-learn model.

 It is possible to save a model in scikit-learn by using Python’s built-in persistence model, namely pickle: